Optomechanical quantum bus for donor spins in silicon: Spin-spin coupling via the phonon system

 \subsection{Numerical simulation}

-Again, we perform numerical simulations to estimate how our quantum bus will perform in more realistic noisy environment.
+Again, we perform numerical simulations to estimate how our quantum bus performs in a more realistic noisy environment.
 As in Sec.~\ref{sec_readout}, we relax all the assumptions concerning the dispersive limit and RWA to avoid their unnecessary influence on the results and use the Hamiltonian of Eq.~\eqref{dressedQubitH2}.

 We consider the situation where the dressed qubits are in resonance $\Omega_R^1 = \Omega_R^2 = \Omega_R$ and their coupling strengths are equal $\lambda_1 = \lambda_2 = \lambda$.
 In this case the dispersive regime's ideal interaction time to implement the $\sqrt{iSWAP}$ gate becomes $\frac{1}{2 \lambda}\frac{\Omega_R - \omega_m}{\lambda} $.
 We see two competing roles for the parameters: the larger the $\lambda$ or the $\frac{\lambda}{\Omega_R - \omega_m} $ is, the faster the gate becomes.
-Simultaneously, increasing either of these terms pushes us further away from the dispersive regime $\lambda \ll 2 |\Omega_R - \omega_m|$, and the assumptions used to get to the Hamiltonian in Eq.~\eqref{dressedQubitH2disp} are not valid anymore.
+Simultaneously, increasing either of these terms pushes us further away from the dispersive regime $\lambda \ll 2 |\Omega_R - \omega_m|$, and the assumptions leading to the approximated Hamiltonian in Eq.~\eqref{dressedQubitH2disp} are not valid anymore.
 This emphasizes the importance of the Rabi detuning in implementing the 2-qubit gate under realistic noisy conditions: since the Markovian decoherence of the qubits in Eq.~\eqref{gksl} leads to monotonic loss of information, quick gate implementation is desirable.
 On the other hand, only increasing the coupling strengths violates the underlying assumptions and hinders the gate implementation.
 Therefore, the Rabi-detuning must be increased to remain in the dispersive regime while increasing $\lambda$ to make the gate fast enough to beat the decoherence.

 We use again the GKSL master equation to implement the decoherence processes for the two qubits and the mechanical resonator to simulate the dynamics of the two-qubit system like in Sec.~\ref{sec_readout}.
 We use two (virtual) ancillary qubits that don't interact with each other or the other systems to construct the Choi matrix of the original 2-qubit system by using the Choi–Jamiołkowski isomorphism.
 The Choi matrix fully captures the implemented two-qubit gate for any input state and it allows a straightforward way to calculate the averaged gate fidelity between the target gate -- $\sqrt{iSWAP}$ -- and the dynamical map which we get as the numerical solution of the master equation.